 Other than the World Championship, the most regularly staged event WWS event has been the UK Championship, which has taken place 36 times since 1982.
 The event has been won on a record 12 occasions by Reanne Evans.
 Other multiple champions include Allison Fisher (six), Kelly Fisher (four) Ng On Yee (four), Tessa Davidson (three) and Karen Corr (two).

 The Connie Gough Trophy was held on 24 occasions from 1992-2017 and was dominated by three players.
-Reanne Evans claimed a record eight titles, ahead of Kelly Fisher (seven) and Maria Catalano (six).
+Reanne Evans and Kelly Fisher both claimed a record seven titles and Maria Catalano (six).

 Since its introduction to the calendar in 2013, the Eden Masters has been dominated by Reanne Evans, who has won six titles from nine stagings.
 She has twice lost 4-3 to Ng On Yee in her two other finals, with Mink Nutcharut and Mary Talbot each winning the title for the first time in 2022 and 2023 respectively.